Chainverse-Data/web3-knowledge-graph/pipelines/dags/README.md

 The only thing you need to setup is the `ecs_task_definition` according to the defintions above.

+What you might need to setup is adding custom ENV vars for a particular DAG, like the twitter-postprocessing FULL_TWITTER_JOB which triggers between recent and all twitter nodes.
+Look at the bottom of the document for the required list of ENV vars to setup.

 ```python
 # This is the task definition name, see above for the list of available ones.
 # THIS IS THE ONLY THING YOU SHOULD TOUCH NORMALLY